 Motion

-Virtually all CNC machinery operates using the same 3-axis system or a variation on it.
-There is a table designed to move along the X-axis, forward and back, and the Y-axis, left and right.
-The tool arm moves on the Z-axis, up and down.
-The table moves the workpiece to specified points along either the X- or Y-axis and the tool arm applies the drill, for example, to a specific depth.
-More complex machines sometimes call for the use of an A-axis, B-axis, or C-axis, which refer to rotational movements around the X-axis, Y-axis, and Z-axis, respectively.
+Almost all CNC machines use the same 3-axis system or a variation of it.
+There is a table that can move along the X-axis, back and forth, and the Y-axis, side to side.
+The tool arm moves up and down on the Z-axis.
+The table positions the workpiece at certain points on the X- or Y-axis, while the tool arm applies the drill, for instance, to a specific depth.
+More advanced machines may also use an A-axis, B-axis, or C-axis, which refer to rotational movements around the X-axis, Y-axis, and Z-axis, respectively.

 Programming